SPECIES DESCRIPTION

 Leaves:-

-a) usually 2-5 cm.
+1) Usually 2-5 cm.

-d) dark green, glaucous or reddish.
+rather thin. dark green, glaucous or reddish. often glandular-tuberculate.

 Flowers:-

-1) Inflorescence with long, lax spikes of 1- or 2-flowered spikelets.
+1) Inflorescence, with long, lax spikes of 1- or 2-flowered spikelets.

-a) teeth of the midrib extended into an uncinate awn.
+3) Calyx teeth, of the midrib extended into an uncinate awn.

-4) Corolla pink or pale lilac.
+4) Corolla, pink or pale lilac.

 Click here for a more detailed description of this species.